benbranyon/slsc-splash/wp-content/plugins/wp-smushit/readme.txt

 ### Award Winning Image Optimizer
 Smush has been benchmarked and tested number one for speed and quality.
 It is also the [award-winning](https://torquemag.io/2018/04/smush-image-compression-wins-2018-plugin-madness/), back-to-back proven crowd favorite image optimization & image compression plugin for WordPress.

+- Basic Smush - Strip unused data and compress images without affecting image quality with lossless compression.
-- Super Smush - Optimize images up to 2x more than regular with our multi-pass lossy compression.
+- Super Smush - Optimize images up to 2x more than regular with our cutting-edge multi-pass lossy compression.
-- Lossless Compression – Strip unused data and compress images without affecting image quality.
+- Ultra Smush (Pro only) - Skyrocket to the next level with 5x compressing power!
+Your images are as light, fast, and high quality as possible.
 - Lazy Load - Defer offscreen images with the flip of a switch.
 - Bulk Smush - Optimize & compress images in bulk with one click.
 - Background Optimization (Pro Only) - Smush’s powerful optimization features will continue to run in the background, even when the plugin is closed.